EliiseS/terraform-iot-edge-vm/README.md

 ## Deploy IoTEdge and DPS with terraform

-> Warning, the terraform apply currently fails due to a bug in the certificate creation.
-I'm hoping to fix this as soon as I have the time

 1. Create Root & Intermediary certificates

     Create root and intermediary certificates for device provisioning service and IoT Edge: